About this artwork

 - 611 × 878 mm

-- Restricted gift of Kaye and Howard Haas in memory of Albert Haas
+- Purchased with funds provided by Kaye and Howard Haas in memory of Albert Haas

 - © 2019 Estate of James Rosenquist/Licensed by VAGA at Artists Rights Society (ARS), NY.